-Figure Page Figure 1Map of the Lynn Canal district and statistical area boundaries 35 Figure 2Map of upper Lynn Canal showing Chilkat and Chilkoot lakes.
-36 Figure 3Lynn Canal sockeye salmon weekly abundance by stock/age (Data from 1983 to 1992 average) 37 Figure 4.-Run timing (weekly proportion CPUE) of Chinook, coho, summer and fall chum, and pink salmon in the Lynn Canal drift gillnet fishery.
-Data for period 1970 to 2008 Figure 5.-Historical commercial catches of Chinook, sockeye, coho, pink, and chum (summer and fall) salmor in the District 15 (Lynn Canal) drift gillnet fishery, 1960 to 2008 Figure 6.-Historical escapement and harvest of Chilkoot and Chilkat lake sockeye salmon, 1976 to 2008 compared to escapement goals.
-39 Figure 7.-Yearly comparisons of Chilkoot Lake autumn hydroacoustic counts of juvenile sockeye salmon and average zooplankton densities, 1987-1991 and 1995-2008.
-40 Figure 8.-Peak aerial survey results for Sawmill Creek chum salmon, 1997-2008 compared with average results for 1999 to 2008 40 Figure 9.-Peak aerial survey results for Western Lynn Canal chum salmon streams combined, 1997 to 2008, compared to the 1997 to 2008 average 41 Figure 10.-Total Chilkat River coho salmon fish wheel catch by year, 1999 to 2008, compared to the 1999 to 2008 average.
-Figure 11.-Average 1994 to 2008 run timing for Chilkat River sockeye salmon stocks at the Chilkat River fish wheels, based on fresh water age class. l Figure 12.-Map showing area in Lower Lynn Canal that may be opened for additional time during peak weeks of hatchery chum return (Statistical Weeks 28 to 31).
-5
+Figure Page Figure 1Map of the Lynn Canal district and statistical area boundaries.
+35 Figure 2Map of upper Lynn Canal showing Chilkat and Chilkoot lakes.
+36 Figure 3Lynn Canal sockeye salmon weekly abundance by stock/age (Data from 1983 to 1992 average) 37 Figure 4.-Run timing (weekly proportion CPUE) of Chinook, coho, summer and fall chum, and pink salmon ir the Lynn Canal drift gillnet fishery.
+Data for period 1970 to 2009 Figure 5.-Historical commercial catches of Chinook, sockeye, coho, pink, and chum (summer and fall) salmon in the District 15 (Lynn Canal) drift gillnet fishery, 1960 to 2009 Figure 6.-Historical escapement and harvest of Chilkoot and Chilkat lake sockeye salmon, 1976 to 2008 compared to escapement goals.
+Note: Escapements estimates in 1994-2007 in Chilkat Lake were base on mark-recapture estimates.
+Marine harvest of sockeye salmon for Chilkoot Lake in 1998 and 1999 was estimated to be 2,200 and 4,258 fish, respectively Figure 7.-Yearly comparisons of Chilkoot Lake autumn hydroacoustic counts of juvenile sockeye salmon and average zooplankton densities, 1987-1991 and 1995-2009.
+Source: A. Piston, ADF&G Commercial Fisheries Division, unpublished data.
+2009 zooplankton estimate is not available Figure 8.-Peak aerial survey results for Sawmill Creek chum salmon, 1997-2008 compared with average results for 1999 to 2009.
+40 Figure 9.-Peak aerial survey results for Endicott chum salmon, 1998 to 2009, compared to the 1998 to 2009 average.
+41 Figure 10.-Total Chilkat River coho salmon fish wheel catch by year, 1999 to 2009, compared to the 1997 to 2009 average.
+42

+Figure 11.-Average 1994 to 2009 run timing for Chilkat River sockeye salmon stocks at the Chilkat River fish wheels, based on fresh water age class.
+Note: age 0 are predominantly mainstem, age 1 are predominantly Chilkat Lake early run, and age 2 are predominantly Chilkat Lake late stock 42 Figure 12.-Map showing area in Lower Lynn Canal that may be opened for additional time during peak weeks of hatchery chum return (Statistical Weeks 28 to 31).
+43